 The Triple Creek site is part of a 100-acre forested wetland complex that is hydrologically supported by flows from the Buckhorn Mountain drainages of Bolster and Thorp Creeks, which flow through an alluvial fan into Myers Creek.
-The wetland is located in a floodplain of Myers Creek, about 1.5 miles from Chesaw, WA.
+The wetland is located in a floodplain of Myers Creek, about 1.5 miles from Chesaw, Washington.
 OHA is working with collaborative partners to restore the stream and wetland, to improve habitat and wetland function.
-Use the buttons above to learn more about the project.

 On the western toe of Buckhorn Mountain, in a place called Triple Creek, a rich wetland once thrived.
 A productive great blue heron rookery overlooked large beaver ponds teeming with trout.
 Myers Creek spilled over its banks, keeping the soils wet so that animals from all levels of life could flourish – from dragonflies to frogs to birds of prey.
 In the late 1990’s, an unusually heavy rain-on-snow event changed everything…

 Check out this 360° Photosphere: Click, drag, and scroll!